A non-Archimedean Arens--Eells isometric embedding theorem on valued fields: Preliminaries

 \item For every $\yoratio\in (1, \infty)$, and for every valuation $v$ on $A$, the function $\yonabs{v}{\yoratio}{*}\colon A\to [0, \infty)$ is an absolute value on $A$;

-\item For $\yoratio\in (1, \infty)$, and for every absolute value $\lVert *\rVert$ on $A$, the function $\yonval{\rVert *\rVert}{\yoratio}\colon A\to \rr$ is a valuation on $A$. \end{enumerate} \end{prop}
+\item For $\yoratio\in (1, \infty)$, and for every absolute value $\lVert *\rVert$ on $A$, the function $\yonval{\lVert *\rVert}{\yoratio}\colon A\to \rr$ is a valuation on $A$. \end{enumerate} \end{prop}

-In this paper, we use both of valuation and absolute values on a ring due to Proposition \ref{prop:rho}.
-Since we represent a valuation (resp.~an absolute value) as a symbol like $v$, or $w$ (resp.~$\rvert*\lvert$ or $\rVert*\lVert$), the readers will be able to distinguish them.
+In this paper, we use both valuations and absolute values on a ring due to Proposition \ref{prop:rho}.
+Since we represent a valuation (resp.~an absolute value) as a symbol like $v$, or $w$ (resp.~$\lvert*\rvert$ or $\lVert*\rVert$), the readers will be able to distinguish them.